 2. Not having different payment methods

-Card is widely accepted in most of the UK, and is sometimes the preferred method of payment when you're making purchases.
-Having said that, there are some times when you may want or need cash.
-Whenever you're travelling it's best to have a combination of payment methods to cover all bases.
+Card is becoming more and more accepted in the UK.
+But having said this, there may be times when you will almost definitely need some cash.
+Having a combination of payment methods such as cash, debit card and credit card means you're covering all bases.
 As an extra tip, keep your money in different places.
-If the worst happens and you don't have access to some of your things, it will put your mind at ease to know you still have money.
+If the worst happens and you don't have access to some of your things it will put your mind at ease to know you still have money.

 3. Paying in Australian dollars when using your card.